sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-We use the descendant axis to iterate over all structural descendant nodes in preorder (depth-first).
+You can use the descendant axis to iterate over all structural descendant nodes in preorder (depth-first).
 Recall that structural nodes are all nodes except for namespaces and attributes.
 Hashes of nodes are built bottom-up for all nodes per default depending on the resource configuration.
 Only ancestor nodes are updated during a single edit-operation.

 During bulk insertions with one of the insertSubtree-methods, the hashes are generated during a postorder-traversal, just like the descendant-count of each structural node.
 They're created after the nodes have been added to a transaction-intent log.
 The log is an in-memory buffer of writes, backed by a persistent append-only file.
 It is written to the data file preferably on a flash drive during a commit.

 ### Preorder Navigation in a JSON resource

-In JSON we obviously have no namespace or attribute nodes, but with this exception, the axis can be used in the same way:
+JSON obviously has no namespaces or attributes, but with this exception, you can use the axis in the same way:

 ```java
 // Open the database.